 Blake Ambassador Awards

-This year there will be 12 Blake Ambassador Awards in partnership with Antarctica New Zealand, the Antarctic Heritage Trust, NIWA, the Department of Conservation and Tara Expeditions.
+This year there will be 12 Blake Ambassador Awards in partnership with Antarctica New Zealand, the Antarctic Heritage Trust, NIWA, the Department of Conservation and the Auckland Museum.
 Details about the awards are described below.

 Blake Antarctic Ambassador